x0a/thumbdata3-viewer/README.md

 ```

 ## Build
-For active development run `npm run watch`
+For active development run `npm run watch`, which will start webpack in watch mode.
-Then open `./dist/index.html`, or run `npx serve ./dist` and open `http://localhost:5000`, refreshing as needed.
+Then run `npx serve ./dist` and open `http://localhost:5000`, refreshing as needed.
+You can also open `./dist/index.html` directly in your browser and refresh as needed.

 For a final build, run `npm run build`.
 Files in `./dist` will be ready for distribution